The Planting & Care Of Zinnias

 Toxicity: Zinnias are safe to plant around animals because they are non-toxic to dogs, cats, and horses.

-Zinnias can be planted any time through the end of June.
-It’s a good idea to plant multiple rounds at 2 to 3 week intervals up until the end of June for non-stop blooming right into fall.
+Zinnias can be planted any time after the danger of frost has passed in your region.
+It’s a good idea to plant multiple rounds at 2- to 3-week intervals up until the end of June for nonstop blooming right into fall.

 (Tip: Pulling out seedlings can disturb the roots of those left behind.)
 Zinnias grow quickly; you’ll have beautiful, bright blooms in about 60 days.